-Homeless assistance is also offered by Family Services.
+Homeless assistance is also offered by referrals from Family Services or its partners, such as LDS churches or Community Action.
 The non-profit is a lead agency in Thurston County and they are involved in fighting to prevent evictions, foreclosure, and the resulting family homelessness.

 Case managers and volunteers work to ensure no family is left in the community as homeless or out in the cold.
 They reach this goal by providing low income housing assistance and emergency shelter.
 Other support can include case management, counseling, mental health support, life skills, and access to resources.

 Some of the basic needs for clients will be warm clothes, the use of community voice mail, computer and phone access, free food, hygiene supplies, and transportation.
 Or work with a case manager on employment assistance, government benefits eligibility information and more long term self-sufficiency.
 The homeless, or Thurston residents facing imminent eviction, can dial the Homeless Family Services staff.
 The main number is 360-754-9297.

 Case management, with a focus on Parent Education, is offered by the center.
 Like any job, a little training on being a parent helps a lot.
 The Family Support Center and its staff offer a variety of support opportunities and parent education classes.